 Q: How would you rate the healthcare in Paris?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences with regard to doctors and hospitals?

-A: I have given birth to my second son while here in Paris and it AMAZING!
+A: I have given birth to my second son while here in Paris and it's AMAZING!
 Not a single bad word about the experience.